 RRV (Record Relocation Vector)

 The Record Relocation Vector points to specific Notes ID in the IBM Notes database.
-When there is corruption in RRV Bucket, then the RRV will not point to the specific ID.
+When there is corruption in RRV Bucket, then the RRV will not point to the specific ID or object identifiers and the NSF database cannot open objects for creating the new replica.
 Here are some reasons which are behind the corruption in the Lotus Notes database:

 It is not easy to recognize the main cause of the error, as any cause can do the same damage to the RRV Bucket.
-That’s why you should use some common troubleshooting methods, which can allow you to access the database again.
+That is why you should use some common troubleshooting methods, which can allow you to access the database again.

 Methods to Remove RRV Bucket Corruption in Lotus Notes